airportyh/fun-lang/README.md

 * stream to history file and forget history in memory to allow reclaiming of memory for app
 * be able to switch generator between debug mode and normal mode, so that I can compare performance with baseline
-* complete jest-based test suite and document it
 * check for purity in nested code blocks in general (if statements)
 * mandatory return statements in funs?
 * check that main proc exists